quic/cloud-ai-sdk-pages/docs/Getting-Started/Features/model_sharding.md

 ### Pre-requisites

+- A minimum of 4 AI 100 Ultra cards is recommended per PCIe switch.
+- The PCIe switch shall meet the maximum bandwidth requirements per lane for all cards connected to the switch.
 - Host should be able to support large BAR sizes.
 Each AI 100 accelerator card requires 2+ GB of BAR space per SoC.
 - BAR region 4 for *every* AI 100 SoC is 2G (**size=2G** as shown below).
     ```
     lspci -s <PCIe address of AI 100 SoC> -vv | grep "Region 4"